sdiehl/write-you-a-haskell/006_hindley_milner.md

 substitutions is independent of the order applied, i.e. if we always arrive at the same normal form regardless of the order of substitution chosen.

-The notation we'll adopt for unification is, read as two types $\tau, \tau'$ are unifiable by a substitution $s$.
+We'll adopt the notation

 $$
 \tau \sim \tau' : s
 $$

-Such that:
+for the fact that two types $\tau, \tau'$ are unifiable by a substitution $s$, such that:

 $$
 [s] \tau = [s] \tau'